 Lawmakers wrapping session after tackling abortion, guns

-Nevada lawmakers are wrapping up their biennial legislative session by midnight Monday.
-The country's first female-majority Democratic Legislature repealed abortion restrictions, expanded gun background checks and made it easier to prosecute some sexual assault cases.
+Nevada lawmakers are wrapping up their biennial legislative session on Monday.
+The country's first female-majority Democratic Legislature repealed abortion rules, expanded gun background checks and made it easier to prosecute some sexual assault cases.

 Lawmakers have passed more than 400 bills and will whip through dozens more before they adjourn.

-Here's a look at where some key bills lawmakers took on this year:
+Here's a look at where some key bills stood as of Monday night:

 ABORTION